 You are encouraged to speak to an environmental consents planner at Council before applying for a Resource Consent.
 Please contact Council to make an appointment to discuss your application.

 The processing of a Resource Consent application is generally simpler, faster and less costly if you have already sought and taken Council’s advice before making your application.

 You, or someone representing you - for example your agent, surveyor, architect or planning consultant - must complete a Resource Consent application form.
-A pre-lodgement checklist is available, which will help to identify the information that is required with your application (see the 'related documents' section at the bottom of this page).
+A pre-lodgement checklist is available, which will help to identify the information that is required with your application (see the 'related documents' section at the top of this page).

 Plans and other material supplied with a land-use or subdivision consent application should be accurate and provide enough detail to enable any person to gain a reasonable understanding of the application and the potential effects of the proposal.